opl-/beatsaber-http-status/README.md

 - `OutputZip` = `true`/`false`: Enable/disable generating the .zip file.
 Can be used to get a zip for the `Debug` configuration.

+- `CopyToPlugins` = `true`/`false`: Enable/disable copying of the websocket library and HTTP Status DLLs to the Beat Saber installation.
+Depends on `GameDirPath`.

 ## Credits